mrocklin/blog/_posts/work/2015-01-15-Towards-OOC-MatMul.md

 OpenBLAS
 --------

-We've been cheating by comparing against reference BLAS; it was written long ago.
+Reference BLAS is slow; it was written long ago.
 OpenBLAS is a modern implementation.
-I installed OpenBLAS with my system installer (`apt-get`) and then rebuilt numpy.
+I installed OpenBLAS with my system installer (`apt-get`) and then reconfigured and rebuilt numpy.
 OpenBLAS supports many cores.
-We'll show timings with one and four threads.
+We'll show timings with one and with four threads.

 {% highlight bash %}
 $ export OPENBLAS_NUM_THREADS=1